Skip to main content

 Devon

-Betsy is described as the spirit of a young woman in early 20th-century attire, seen roaming the ground floor and other areas of The Bedford Hotel.
+Betsy is described as the spirit of a young woman in early 20th-century attire, seen roaming The Bedford Hotel.
+Multiple theories exist about her identity, including connections to the tragic Betsy Grimbal and darker medieval legends.

 Devon